-Government regulations mean you may be asked to provide evidence of your identity if you are a new client or if you are requesting your accountant to undertake activities you have not previously requested.
+Government regulations mean you may be asked to provide evidence of your identity if you are a new client or if you are requesting Xero-Accountant Company to undertake activities you have not previously requested.

 Identification checks are a necessary of combatting the threat of money laundering, which costs the UK economy billions of pounds each year.
 Money laundering is a serious offence and is linked to other violent and organised crime.

 Financial and professional businesses, including accountants, banks and solicitors are targeted by money launderers (criminals who hide stolen money by turning it into legitimate income) because of the cloak of respectability they give to illicit finance.

 • to make it more difficult for criminals to make and keep money from their crimes,

 We must make compulsory checks, including verifying identification of our clients.
 Being asked for identification does not mean you are under suspicion.
 The identification requirements apply to all clients (new and existing) when they are asking us to conduct business on their behalf.